 You have many options for neck shaping.
 If your face is very round, you may prefer the contrast of a V-neck; if you have an angular face, a round neck might be a good choice (many women can wear both).
 If you want a V-neck, mark the depth of the V while tissue-fitting, and convert to a V as shown in Drawing #1.

 I’ve found that raising the back neck improves many patterns, and also helps camouflage a round back.
 I frequently raise the back neck and lower the front neck.
 Work in small increments to find the most flattering neck width for your face and body.
 If a neckline is a bit too wide after the garment is cut, you can draw it in when applying the neck binding.

-For a smooth shoulder-Determine your best shoulder width by measuring favorite garments and adjusting during tissue- and pin-fitting (adjust the pattern as well).
+Determine your best shoulder width by measuring favorite garments and adjusting during tissue- and pin-fitting (adjust the pattern as well).
 Multisized Burda patterns tend to have broad shoulders, so I use a size or two smaller for the armscye than for the body of the garment.